-SIT306 - IT Placement
+SIT306 - IT Placements and Industry Experience

-2020 unit information
+2024 unit information

 STP010, SIT223 and must have passed at least seven SIT-coded units

 |Scheduled learning activities - campus

-|Scheduled learning activities - cloud (online)||
+|Scheduled learning activities - online

 Note also that delays in completing the placement could mean that the course will take longer to complete than the stated duration.
 Attendance at the placement may be required outside the trimester dates.

 Integrating study and work experience in a systematic way is essential for forging close links between the university education process and the workplace.
-In SIT306 students will have the opportunity to gain professional work experience with an approved host organisation for a minimum of 100 hours.
-The exact nature, activities and emphasis in each internship/placement will vary according to the context, resources and expertise of staff as well as the experience, qualities and aspirations of the student.
-However, this systematic opportunity will provide students with experiences with which they can learn about and with an organisation, critically reflect on their Course and Graduate Learning Outcomes, and discipline-specific and generic competencies.
-Learning and assessment activities in this unit will help students develop an appreciation for work-life and make decisions about personal and professional development.
+In this unit, students will undertake professional work experience with an approved host organisation for a minimum of 100 hours.
+The exact nature, activities, and emphasis in each industry placement will vary according to the context, resources and expertise of the staff of the host organisation as well as the experience, qualities and aspirations of the student.
+However, this systematic opportunity will provide students with experiences working in an organisation, critically reflecting on their Course and Graduate Learning Outcomes, and their discipline-specific and generic competencies.
+Learning and assessment activities in this unit will help students develop an appreciation for these work-life aspects and make decisions about personal and professional development.
 Most importantly, it will provide students relevant evidence when applying for future work.